-4.51 Valuations of both private and public traded companies are inherently complicated.
+4.56 Valuations of both private and public traded companies are inherently complicated.
 However, one central tenet of valuing any company is the expected future earnings of that company over time.
 Analysts often place a value on an asset using the future expected cash inflows and outflows generated, discounted into a current valuation applicable to the present day.
 It is, therefore, possible that through the default tariff cap's direct impact on the revenues and profit margins of suppliers, their valuations could be impacted.

-68 Whether organisations actually experience any impacts on their investment ratings is also dependent on whether these organisations are rated by credit ratings agencies.
+78 Whether organisations actually experience any impacts on their investment ratings is also dependent on whether these organisations are rated by credit ratings agencies.

-- Impacts on valuations can become apparent far before the actual implementation of any policy.
+- 4.57 Impacts on valuations can become apparent far before the actual implementation of any policy.
 We note that in the context of the default tariff cap, initial impacts on valuations can materialise at the announcement of the initial policy or even before.
-It is, therefore, possible that recent decreases in equity valuations of those publicly traded supplier bodies, stem partially from the default tariff cap's announcement.
-69 - Furthermore, these adjustments to valuations are based on analyst and financial market expectations of the default tariffs cap's impact.
-To the extent that these expectations are inaccurate, further impacts on valuations could materialise either prior to the cap being implemented or following implementation. - However, we expect changes to equity valuations to be accounted for in our estimate of the potential impact on supplier revenues and profits, therefore we do not account for this impact separately as it would constitute double counting.
+It is, therefore, possible that recent decreases in equity valuations of those publicly traded supplier bodies, stem partially from the default tariff cap's announcement.79 - 4.58 Furthermore, these adjustments to valuations are based on analyst and financial market expectations of the default tariffs cap's impact.
+Market analyst opinions, obtained through market analyst reports from leading investment banks, 80 generally assumed that the potential impacts of the default tariff cap have now been fully considered by the market, and are currently priced into the equity valuations of those traded suppliers at the time of this decision document. - 4.59 To the extent that these expectations are inaccurate, further impacts on valuations could materialise either prior to the cap being implemented or following implementation.
+However, one of these reports commented on the transparency of the methodology allowing clear expectations of potential changes in the level of the cap over time.81 - 4.60 Furthermore, we expect changes to equity valuations to be accounted for in our estimate of the potential impact on supplier revenues and profits, therefore we do not account for this impact separately as it would constitute double counting. - 4.61 One respondent to our consultation identified that it considered that any reduction in suppliers' share prices could indirectly impact public shareholders, including pension funds that hold shares in the market.
+The respondent also considered that this may reduce investment in the energy sector, which could have a subsequent impact on innovation. - 4.62 We agree that any potential changes in equity valuations of firms impacted by the default tariff cap will subsequently influence the value of financial assets comprised of or correlated to those holdings.
+For instance, decreases in the equity valuations of impacted suppliers could have impacts on the overall valuations of public pension funds with holdings in those impacted equities.
+However, such investment funds tend to be highly diversified82 and, therefore,